intelligent-human-perception-laboratory/allanlab/README.md

 ```
 site.data.publist means this site in _data folder and file publist.yml
 The list of publications is stored at publist.yml.
 The publications.md loops through the file and uses it to generate html.
 In order for us to use it, we need to replace the .yml file in _data with our information of the website.
 That way, the website struture will keep the same the content can be changed.
+The info about the website is store at _config.yml, where you can change multiple values such as title, email .etc.